 Dr. Charles Edwards:

-He is a member of Shiloh Methodist Church, Ms. Cattleman’s Association, Society of Theriogenology, and the Rankin County Sheriff’s Juvenile Advisory Board.
+He is a member of Shiloh Methodist Church, MS Cattlemen's Association, Society of Theriogenology, and serves as the central district representative for the MS Veterinary Medical Association.
 When Dr. Edwards is not working at Crooked Creek, he enjoys spending time on the farm where he has a commercial beef cow/calf operation.
 He also enjoys doing mission work with the Baptist Medical Dental Mission International in Central America.
+Dr. Edwards is married to Carlotta Knight Edwards.
+They make their home in Morton, MS. Carlotta has mixed flock of backyard chickens and enjoys giving eggs to family and friends.
+They have a Miniature Pinscher named Pippi, a teacup Chihuahua named Lyla Kate, and a Welsh Corgi/Chihuahua mix named Mesa

 Dr. Staci Rhodes: